-final goods is an important topic of national income chapter of macroeconomics in class 12 CBSE Board.
-In order to calculate National Income only money value of final goods is taken into consideration.
+the final good is an important topic of the national income chapter of macroeconomics in class 12 CBSE Board.
+In order to calculate National Income only the money value of final goods is taken into consideration.

-In simple words GDP is just sum total of money value of final goods produced within the domestic territory of a country.
+In simple words, GDP is just sum total of the money value of final goods produced within the domestic territory of a country.

 - All goods (durable or non-durable) purchased by consumer households are final goods as they are meant for final consumption purposes.